fieldmuseum/EMu-xml-to-json/README.md

 ### In EMu:
 1. Export a set of records as XML.
-    - Without media export Name: H2I_JSON
+    - Without media export called: H2I_JSON
-    - With media export Name: H2I_JSON_AudubonCore
+    - With media export called: H2I_JSON_AudubonCore

 2. When possible, check that the XML output is well-formed.
     - ['Scholarly XML' VSCode add-on](https://marketplace.visualstudio.com/items?itemName=raffazizzi.sxml)